-If you decide to explore on your own stop by the Temecula Visitors Center at 28690 Mercedes St. in downtown.
-Here travelers can pick up brochures, discount coupons for wine tasting –as well as free winery maps.
+If you decide to explore wine county on your own be sure to stop by the Temecula Visitors Center at 28690 Mercedes Street in downtown.
+Here you can pick up brochures, discount coupons for wine tasting –as well as free winery maps.

-To get to Temecula wine country from Old Town you will have to travel several miles along Rancho California Road.
-Passing hundreds of tract homes on both sides of the road.
-You will begin to wonder where are the wineries.
+From Old Town, you will have to travel several miles along Rancho California Road to get to the wineries.
+While passing by rows of tract homes you will begin to wonder where are the wineries.
 Finally, you break through suburbia and enter Temecula wine country.

-With so many wineries concentrated in the valley, there is no way to visit them all in one day.
+With so many wineries to choose from, there is no way to visit them all in one day.
 It may seem like there is a winery on every corner and it can be a bit overwhelming as to which winery to visit.

-The wine-tasting experience in Temecula Valley is a very special, personal one.
-Wines reflecting the exceptional diversity of the region.
+The wine-tasting experience in Temecula Valley is a very special, personal one with wines reflecting the exceptional diversity of the region.
 Temecula Valley is one of the few remaining California wine regions where visitors are likely to run into the owner, winemaker or in the tasting room.

 Friendly and personable, each of the family-owned wineries is dedicated to creating wines of distinctive quality and character.
 Whatever winery you choose to stop at you will enjoy some of the best wine Southern California has to offer.

-Finally, if you’re looking for a specific reason to visit Temecula, there are several events throughout the year.
-Classic car shows, a Street Painting Festival, a Bluegrass Music Festival, and the very popular Temecula Balloon Festival
+If you’re looking for a specific reason to visit Temecula, there are several events throughout the year.
+Classic car shows, a Street Painting Festival, a Bluegrass Music Festival, and the very popular Temecula Valley Balloon Festival.

 Temecula Valley is located 90 miles southeast of Los Angeles, 60 miles north of San Diego and just 22 miles from the California coast, the Valley proudly proclaims itself as Southern California’s Wine Country.